LibraryCarpentry/lc-sql/README.md

 # Library Carpentry

-The Library Carpentry module [SQL for Librarians](https://librarycarpentry.github.io/lc-sql/) is maintained by [Kristin Lee](https://github.com/kristindawn), [Chris Erdmann](https://github.com/libcce), *[Jordan Pedersen](https://github.com/JordanPedersen)*, [Elaine Wong](https://github.com/elainewong) and [Janice Chan](https://github.com/icecjan).
+The Library Carpentry lesson module [SQL for Librarians](https://librarycarpentry.org/lc-sql/) is maintained by [Kristin Lee](https://github.com/kristindawn), [Chris Erdmann](https://github.com/libcce), *[Jordan Pedersen](https://github.com/JordanPedersen)*, [Elaine Wong](https://github.com/elainewong) and [Janice Chan](https://github.com/icecjan).

 ## Background

-Library Carpentry is a software skills training programme aimed at library and information professions.
+Library Carpentry is a software and data skills training programme for people working in library- and information-related roles.
 It builds on the work of [Software Carpentry](http://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/).
+Library Carpentry is an official Lesson Program of [The Carpentries](https://carpentries.org/).

 Library Carpentry is in the commons and for the commons.
 It is not tied to any institution of person.
-For more information on Library Carpentry, see our website [librarycarpentry.github.io](http://librarycarpentry.github.io/).
+For more information on Library Carpentry, see our website [librarycarpentry.org](https://librarycarpentry.org).

 ## Contribution